THE WRC CELEBRATES ITS 50TH ANNIVERSARY IN 2022!

 Michèle Mouton and her co-driver Fabrizia Pons celebrate their first world victory

 Kenya 1993 - When you think of the Kenya leg of the 1993 Rally, you almost immediately picture Reinhard Klein's superb photograph.
-Ian Duncan and his Toyota Celica GT-Four ST185 take off against the backdrop of Kilimanjaro, admired by two Maasai who have come to enjoy the show.
-This photo was taken during the test drive and not during the actual rally.
-Reinhard Klein, in a interview with franceracingexplains:
+Ian Duncan and his Toyota Celica GT-Four ST185 take off against the backdrop of Kilimanjaro, admired by two Masai who have come to enjoy the show.
+This photo was taken during testing and not during the actual rally.
+In an interview with franceracing, Reinhard Klein explains:

 "The ultimate challenge was to get the Masai to the side of the road.
-Of course they wanted to be paid, but the problem was that they were afraid when the car came at full speed.
+Of course, they wanted to be paid, but the problem was that they were scared when the car came up to speed.
 Normally, they are used to vehicles travelling at 50 km/h.
-This one was going 170 km/h at the time.
-This one was going 170 km/h as it approached the jump...
-And they ran away!
-We told them we didn't have the picture yet because they had left, but they said we had only paid for a picture.
-So we had to renegotiate, take a few photos and pay them every time we passed.
+This one reached 170 km/h as it approached the jump...
+And they ran!
+We told them we didn't have the photo yet because they'd left, but they said we'd only paid for one shot.
+So we had to renegotiate, take a few photos and pay them for each one.
 They had to get used to the speed, stand in the right place and not run away.
 It took a few tries, but eventually all the pieces came together.
-The Maasai were used to the speed, they stayed in place, they knew they were safe, the car jumped properly and Kilimanjaro was in glorious sunshine."
+The Masai were used to the speed, they stayed in place, they knew they were safe, the car jumped correctly and Kilimanjaro was in glorious sunshine."

 Reinhard Klein's legendary photo

-The 1990s also saw some crazy races: The 1994 Rally of Argentina goes down in history with a 6s gap at the finish between the duos Auriol-Occelli and Sainz-Moya.
-The Rallye d'Argentine is behind the 1976 Sanremo Rally (4s gap) as the rally with the smallest gap at the finish.
-It is finally Didier Auriol who won this stage, driving his Toyota Celica 4WD.
+The 90s also saw some crazy races: The Rally Argentina in 1994 goes down in history with a 6s gap at the finish between the duos Auriol-Occelli and Sainz-Moya.
+The Rally Argentina ranks behind the 1976 Sanremo Rally (4s gap) as the rally with the smallest gap at the finish.
+Didier Auriol won the stage in his Toyota Celica 4WD.

-Germany 2002 - The Rally Germany became a round of the World Rally Championship in 2002 to replace Portugal's.
-A round that particularly smiles to Sébastien Loebsince it will remain theonly winner of the event 9 years in a row after a first victory in 2002.
-The Arena Panzerplatte of the German Rally, reproduced on a 1:1 scale, is the most played stage of WRC 9 !
+Germany 2002 - Rally Germany became a round of the World Rally Championship in 2002, replacing Rally Portugal.
+Sébastien Loeb has been the sole winner of the event for 9 years in a row, following his first victory in 2002.
+The Arena Panzerplatte on Rally Germany, reproduced on a 1:1 scale, is the most-played special stage in WRC 9!

 The beginning of the century marked the dawn of many titles for Sébastien Loeb: he won his first Manufacturers' World Championship title in the 2004 Rally Argentina, alongside co-driver Daniel Elena.